-Additional core neuroscience requirements (2 cr) include a 7-week intensive introductory course in data analysis and mathematical models for students who do not have a strong background in computation.
+Additional core Neuroscience requirements (2 credits) include a 7-week intensive introductory course in data analysis and mathematical models for students who do not have a strong background in computation.
 This introductory course combines lectures and hands-on computer time to treat real laboratory data like case studies and motivates students to use the mathematical approach as a means to better understand their own research via statistical data analysis and modeling.

 - An Introduction to Mathematical Models and Data Analysis in Neuroscience (GRS MA 665) (2 cr)

 Students pursuing the PhD in Computational Neuroscience (or who have taken an undergraduate course in the area) can substitute a more advanced elective for this requirement.
-Likewise, students who have taken the required course and would like more exposure to the area can continue on in the class to take the next module that is offered sequentially (4 cr instead of 2 cr).
+Likewise, students who have taken the required course and would like more exposure to the area can continue on in the class to take the next module that is offered sequentially (4 credits instead of 2 credits).

 Additional Required Curriculum